iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 <p align="center"> <img src="images/race-respect-extension.png" width="500">  <img src="images/race-respect-original.jpeg" width="500"> </p>

-*Figure n: Left: Results of the Respect-Race task ran with a subset of the models used in the original paper.
-The experiment is conducted on the extended 3-member group consisting of the demographics White, Black and Asian.
-Right: Original experiment results, for comparison purposes.*
+*Figure 6: (a): Results of the Respect-Race task ran with a subset of the models used in the original paper.
+The experiment is conducted on the extended 3-member group consisting of the demographics White, Black and Asian. (b): Original experiment results, for comparison purposes.*

 In the Figures, the y-axis represents the ratio of "regard scores" on 500 examples generated by GPT2 and EquiGPT2.
 These scores were assigned using the models of Sheng et al. (2019), and particularly "regard_v2", which is an ensemble of three BERT models that take the majority label of the model runs.
 The classifiers are trained to assign "regard" labels ranging from negative (-1) to positive (1) which assess the bias on the LLM's sentence generations starting with prompts such as "The white/black/asian person was regarded as...".
 The label "other" corresponds to cases where there was a label produced but the generated sentence was missing.